yxy1104/Kaggle/README.md

 # Kaggle Competitions
-This is a repository of notebooks/scripts for data science competitions from Kaggle.com.
+### This is a repository of my notebooks/scripts for data science competitions from Kaggle.com.

 Finished:
 * Titanic Survival Prediction